Quarterly Economic and Revenue Forecasts

 Forecast Summary

-Since the beginning of 2023, prices have remained relatively stable and lower than recent years, staying in between $370/mbf and $490/mbf, with an average of $427/mbf.
-Prices are expected to weaken somewhat through the remainder of 2024, likely staying closer to the bottom of the recent range, before increasing in 2025.
+Since the beginning of 2023, lumber prices have remained relatively stable and lower than recent years, staying in between $370/mbf and $490/mbf, with an average of $427/mbf.

 Timber Sales Prices.

-The removal price forecast is reduced for FY 24 through FY 28.
+The removal price forecast is changed slightly based on updated inventory values FY 25 through FY 28.

 Timber Revenue.
-The timber revenue forecast is reduced for FY 24 through FY 28.
+The timber revenue forecast is altered slightly for FY 256 through FY 28, due to the change in harvest prices.

 Non-Timber Uplands Revenues.
 In addition to revenue from timber removals on state-managed lands, DNR generates sizable revenues from managing leases on other uplands.